Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

-Final Fantasy (FF) revolutionized the RPG genre with its innovative battle system, solid experience system, a unique storyline and exceptional visuals.
+Final Fantasy (FF) revolutionized the RPG genre with its innovative battle system, solid experience system, a unique storyline, and exceptional visuals.
 Every new release for the console or handheld became a massive hit.
-So enthralling and addicting these games were that they got gamers wanting for more.
+So enthralling and addicting these games were that they got gamers wanting more.
 Sadly, the franchise does not release a new FF game every year.

 Thankfully, there are some great games like Final Fantasy that are as awesome as the original.
-They have that FF look and feel, have a solid combat system, anime-style visuals and plenty of plot twists to keep RPGers busy for hours.
-Here's a rundown of some of the best games like FF:
+They have that FF look and feel, have a solid combat system, anime-style visuals, and plenty of plot twists to keep RPGers busy for hours.
+Here's a rundown of some of the best games like FF.

 1. Lost Odyssey

 Lost Odyssey’s fantasy/steampunk setting will remind you of a few Final Fantasy games.
 It revolves around the protagonist Kaim and his daring adventures.
 The fact that Lost Odyssey is developed by the creator of FF is one of the prime reasons to play this game.

 Combat sticks to the traditional turn-based battle system.
 Monster battles are random and can occur while exploring a massive fantasy world.
 An interesting aspect of battle is the “Aim Ring System,” which is a quick-time system that allows players to time a formidable attack.

 During combat, a player can have a maximum of five characters in his team.
 The game has a robust spell system.
 Players have to search for spells, add them to their spellbooks, and have the right skill-set to cast them.